roberto314/Unicomp3/README.md

 ### Configuration RAM ###

 The configuration is done with 1Mx16 fast ram on the RAMROM board.
 It is configured from the STM32F401.
-The cs = 15 is for writing the main RAM, cs = 14 is the chip select for the RAMROM board.
+The cs = 15 is for writing the main RAM, cs = 14 is the Write Disable.
 The rest is free.